Table of Contents

 When you think of data breaches, you typically think of a hacker compromising a network and stealing data.
 However, data breaches can result from several different actions.
 Human error, for example, is one of the most significant factors in data breaches.

-- Credentials stored in source code: Developers make a common mistake by leaving credentials or access keys in code repositories.
+- Credentials stored in source code: Developers make the common mistake of leaving credentials or access keys in code repositories.
 Attackers search public repositories on GitHub to find them.

 - Exploited authentication or authorisation systems: Applications with vulnerabilities or any cybersecurity infrastructure with bugs could allow an attacker to gain unauthorised access.